stevearrants/style/docs/beconcise.md

 Do the same for paragraphs.
 If it looks long, it is.
 Try to break it up.
 Let's look at some examples.
 Instead of:

-> The DTD-Validator is used in conjunction with a large number of other
-> publishers.
-Generally, we update the program on a quarterly basis
+> Generally, we update the software regularly.
-> whenever changes are implemented.
 When an update is scheduled for
-> release, we will alert you that there is an update available.
+> release, we will alert you that it occurred.
 It is
-> your responsibility to download and install the newest release and
-> then to ensure you are working with the latest version.
+> your responsibility to ensure you are working with the latest version.

 Use:

-> We use the DTD-Validator with many customers.
-We update it quarterly and
+> We regularly update our software quarterly, and we notify you when it happens.
-> we'll share updates when released.
-Remember that you are responsible
+Remember that you are responsible for reading the notices.
-> to ensure you have the latest version.